0xj4an/farecaster_agent/README.md

 ```

 The agent will:
-- Run continuously and post at the scheduled time (9:00 AM daily)
+- Run continuously and post at scheduled times (9:00 AM, 1:00 PM, 7:00 PM daily)
 - Display a confirmation message when a tweet is posted
 - Show the tweet URL in the console
+- Keep running 24/7, posting automatically at the scheduled times

 ### Testing

-To test immediately (comment out line 52 in `agent.js`):
+To test immediately, uncomment line 64 in `agent.js`:
 ```javascript
 postTweet();
 ```